carlashley/ssidshuffle/README.md

 # Support
 This is provided as is.
 No support provided.

+# Notes
+- **Use this at your own risk, no support/warranty is provided!**
+- When run on macOS 12 or newer, `sudo` is required to make configuration changes
+- When run on macOS 13 or newer, `networksetup -removeallpreferredwirelessnetworks` is used to remove all configured wireless networks from the relevant wireless interface, and `networksetup -addpreferredwirelessnetworkatindex` is then used to re-add them back in the new order.
+- - This is a _nuclear_ method to use as if the 'add' method fails, all the configured wireless networks will have been removed, manually re-connecting to the wireless networks may be required
-Note: it appears that the ability to re-order SSIDs is no longer available in macOS 13 public previews; the CoreWLAN framework still returns a success value when the re-order commit is made.
+ - - It appears that the ability to re-order SSIDs with CoreWLAN is no longer available in macOS 13 public previews (even though developer notes do not indicate any deprecation); the CoreWLAN framework still returns a success value when the re-order commit is made.
 If this is an issue you will need to raise feedback with Apple about this, stating the reason why re-ordering SSIDs is critical for your needs.
 Feedback can be raised via https://feedbackassistant.apple.com by signing in with a developer account, or an ASM/ABM account that is participating in Apple Seed.

 # Distribution
 A compressed zipfile is built in the `./dist/` folder, this is built with `#!/usr/bin/env python3` as the interpreter path, this interpreter must be able to import various `pyobjc` packages (`CoreWLAN`, `Foundation`, and `PyObjCTools.Conversion`).